An iconic image is much more than a snapshot of one moment.

 You would think that the first digital camera (1975) took the very first digital image.
 But you would be wrong.
 It was a scanned image by Russell Kirsch in 1957.

 Russell was an American former engineer at the National Bureau of Standards.
 He was part of a team that ran SEAC (Standards Eastern Automatic Computer).
 It was the first stored-program computer.

 In 1957, they developed a digital image scanner to “trace variations of intensity over the surfaces of photographs”.

 Way before digital or Lightroom photography was an idea in someone’s head, this image was created.
 It measured only 176 x 176 pixels and was an image of his three-month-old son.

 The resolution is low because the computer he used couldn’t store more information.
 It might not be one of the world’s most famous photographs, but it is definitely iconic.

 This idea and its execution paved the way for digital photography.

 I know what you’re thinking – is this image real?
-This playful image dons office walls and calendars across the globe.
+This famous photograph is on office walls and calendars across the globe.
 It’s not difficult to see why, as the photography composition is amazing.